Alcoholism Warning Signs and Symptoms

 Health Risks of Alcoholism

-Alcohol impairs judgment, coordination and reaction time.
-The more alcohol that is consumed, the greater effect on bodily functions.
+Alcohol impairs judgment, coordination, and reaction time.
+The more alcohol that is consumed, the greater the effect on bodily functions.
 Every organ of the body is affected when drinking alcohol.

 - Heart: Drinking can damage the heart and cause cardiomyopathy, arrhythmias, strokes, and high blood pressure.

-- Liver: Alcohol can cause dangerous complications to your liver including inflammation, steatosis, alcoholic hepatitis, fibrosis, cirrhosis.
+- Liver: Alcohol can cause dangerous complications to your liver, including inflammation, steatosis, alcoholic hepatitis, fibrosis, and cirrhosis.

 - Pancreas: Pancreatitis is common in alcohol abusers.
-The pancreas produces a toxic substance when faced with too much alcohol that leads to inflammation and swelling of the blood vessels.
+The pancreas produces a toxic substance when faced with too much alcohol, which leads to inflammation and swelling of the blood vessels.

-- Immune System: Excessive alcohol consumption can weaken the immune system leading to pneumonia, tuberculosis and hinder the body’s ability to ward off infection.
+- Immune System: Excessive alcohol consumption can weaken the immune system, leading to pneumonia and tuberculosis and hindering the body’s ability to ward off infection.

 Treatment for Alcoholism

-The transition to a sober lifestyle can be wrought with anxiety and having a support team can make the process easier.
+The transition to a sober lifestyle can be wrought with anxiety, and having a mental health support team can make the process easier.
 All decisions regarding medications and therapy treatments should be discussed with a doctor or medical professional.